 Like I said, the exercise bike as a low impact on your legs and joints whereas the treadmill has a moderate to high impact.

 This means later on in life, with constant running you may experience problems with your knee or hips.

-Whenever you’re on the exercise bike you can simply turn the crank (on a spin bike) or touch a button and resistance is added instantaneously.
+Whenever you’re on the exercise bike you can simply turn the crank (on an indoor cycling bike) or touch a button and resistance is added instantaneously.

 However, with a treadmill whenever you increase resistance at the touch of a button – it takes time for the speed of the belt to increase or the height of the incline to rise.